hashchange/jquery.isinview/README.md

 To run the tests on on remote clients (mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
 Running the tests in the browser like this takes a _long_ time, so it makes sense to disable the power-save/sleep/auto-lock timeout on the mobile device.

 Further, on iOS, you need to guide the tests along.
-Even with the pop-up blocker disabled, iOS displays notifications each time a child window is opened by a test, and you need to dismiss each notification manually.
+Even with the pop-up blocker disabled, iOS displays a notification each time a child window is opened by a test, and you need to dismiss each notification manually.
 You have about a minute to hit OK before the related part of the test suite times out.
 These notifications show up multiple times, so keep an eye on your device until all tests are done.

 #### Performance tests

-You can examine the performance of jQuery.isInView, and compare it to some other popular plugins which served as a benchmark during development.
+You can examine the performance of jQuery.isInView, and compare it to some other popular plugins which have served as a benchmark during development.
 Spin up a server with `grunt demo` and navigate to the performance test page, `http://[your-host-ip]:9400/demo/perftest/`.

 #### Tool chain and commands